 2. If the horse is microchipped, get the details transferred into the new owner’s name.

 3. Preparation is key so grooming kits and stables should be fully disinfected prior to the horse arriving.
 There should be kit that is used solely on the new horse (see more about isolation procedures below).
+Many yards now ask for horses to be tested for strangles prior to arrival.

 5. Perform a faecal egg count and worm accordingly.
 You can also do a saliva test for tapeworms.
 Some yards prefer to keep horses in for a period after worming to avoid paddock contamination.

-6. Integrate the horse slowly after the isolation period, for example, move the horse onto a yard or in a stable close to horses that he’ll eventually be turned out with so that he can say hello across the yard.
+6. Integrate the horse slowly after the isolation period, for example, move the horse onto a yard or in a stable close to horses that he’ll eventually be turned out with so that he can become acquainted across the yard.
 Turn him out with one horse initially, and then integrate him with others gradually.
 Always be on hand when turning out for the first time in case of an incident.

 7. Register the horse with a vet, farrier and dentist as soon as possible.
 It’s very important that you keep these details easily accessible so that the relevant person can be contacted in the event of an emergency.
 It’s also advisable to note down a brief veterinary history of the horse, for example if he has had colic surgery in the past, or is prone to tying up or allergic to any medication.
 Also, what you’d like to happen to your horse in an emergency such as a case of colic if you are unavailable.
 Make clear your wishes.